cloudmobi/CloudmobiSSP/android-sdk.md

 * Setup the UserID

-  You should set the userUD for s2s-postback before preload the RewardedVideo
+  You should set the userID for s2s-postback before preloading the RewardedVideo function call

 ```java
     CTServiceVideo.setUserId("custom_id");